jiachenchen322/jiachen.chen.github.com/index.md

 For my undergraduate studies, I obtained a BS degree in Mathematics and Applied Mathematics from School of Mathematics at  Tianjin University and a dual BS degree in Finance from Nankai University.

 ## Publications
+Chen, J., Zhou, X., Li, F., and Spiegelman, D. swdpwr: A SAS Macro and An R Package for Power Calculation in Stepped Wedge Cluster Randomized Trials.
+To be submitted.

 ## Software